sni-J/CS206/index.md

 - Placeholder for type name in definition which will be substituted into concrete data type in clients
 - ex) `Node` will be defined as `Node<E>` and inside its definition, we will refer `E` as type.
 Then, for `Node<String> a = new Node<String>`, `E` will be replaced into `String` for `a`
-- Java does not permit the creation of arrays of generics.\
+- Java does not permit the creation of arrays of generics.
-  $\downarrow$ create an Object array and explicitly cast it.
+  - Create an Object array and explicitly cast it.

 ```java
 private E[] data = new E[capacity]; //illegal